This Woman's Brother Calls Her An A**hole For Taking Her Dog When She Moved To New Apartment

 22. Doing what's best for Penny.

-Pets have physical, emotional, and are typically more demanding and quite expensive to care for.
+Pets can be expensive to care for, especially when vet bills and daily costs start adding up.
 If someone is planning to get one, he or she should consider the pet's needs, including the veterinary bills.

 Have you had similar experiences with having pets?
 Please feel free to share them in the comments below!